Ivonnor1975/potential-enigma/README.md

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at mail.
-You can find more of my work at [pp](https://github.com/pp)
+  If you have any questions about the repo, open an issue or contact me directly at ivonnor@gmail.com.
+You can find more of my work at [Ivonnor1975](https://github.com/Ivonnor1975)